Ahh, nothing quite a long road trip. One lasting several days, weeks, or possibly even months! These 37 best road trip tips cover -

 12. Look for scenic byways

-Whenever I plan a long road trip, I go to the official Scenic Byways website and check the states that we’re about to go through.
-If possible, I work at least one or two into our route.
+Whenever I plan a long road trip, I go to the official Scenic Byways website and check the states that we're about to go through.
+If possible, I will work at least one or two on our route.

 Give yourself time to explore these byways.
 They are often dotted with interesting points where you can stop for scenery or attractions.

 13. Try to work national parks into your plans

 National Parks are always worth a stop.
 Always.

 In the planning stage, I search Google Maps for national parks along the route.
 I look for national monuments, national historic sites, etc. Anything that the National Parks Service runs.

 Now, here's the thing.

 Some of these park units are worth dedicating several days to.
 If you're going through Yellowstone National Park and this is your first visit, you should allocate a minimum of three days for that detour.
 Check out my post about Yellowstone to see why.

 Other places may only require 1-2 hours to see in full.
 Or maybe half a day.
 My point is to take a few minutes to check beforehand so you can plan accordingly.